itantik/react-redux-cases/README.md

 ### useReduxCase

 Creates a `run` callback for dispatching a case.
-It is a `useReduxCaseStatus` variant without status monitoring.
+It is a `useReduxCaseState` variant without state monitoring.

 ```typescript
 function useReduxCase<Res, Err, S, P, O extends CaseOptions, Ex>(